DC Heroes RPG – Bows and archery

 In most contexts this tech is now obscure.
 For the longest time, scholars had little idea what the Byzantines meant by “solenarion” in period documents.
 Some sort of crossbow, perhaps ?

 But in Korea, it has a larger cultural footprint.
 Because it is associated with repelling the Japanese invasions of the late 1500s.
 Shooting pyeonjeon bolts was a solid counter for the Western arquebuses used by the Japanese militaries.

 DCH Arrow Sabot [BODY 01, Ammo: 01, Enhance (Range): 01 (cap is 08), Note: removes any Limited Penetration Drawback the bow it is used with might have, R#3].

 Since these are Enhance APs, they stack linearly with the bow’s Enhance (Range).
 For instance a Medium-Powered Bow has Enhance (Range): 03 (cap is 06), but with the sabot you get 3+1=4 APs of Enhance (Range) and a better cap (8 APs).

 Note that you have to load a bolt into the sabot first (it has an Ammo score, see ?).
 That takes a full Phase during which no Auto or Dice Actions can be taken.
 Then you shoot normally – and since the sabot isn’t an arrow, any Lightning Release Schtick won’t apply.

 Applied archery 101

 The main problem with bows is that they have Ammo: 01.
-So an archer will have to “reload” (grab, nock and draw a new arrow) to shoot anew.
-See the Ammunition Restriction discussion in our New Rules – Drawbacks document for more.
+Archers always have to reload (grab, nock and draw a new arrow) to shoot anew.

 Can Be Fired From Horseback Advantage